AAyberkU/AAyberkU/README.md

 - Linux and server-side tooling for multi-user and research-oriented environments
 - Bioinformatics work in Python and R during my internship at Bilkent University

-## Current Focus Areas

-- Building games and gameplay systems in Unity
-- Learning more about multiplayer and networking systems
-- Improving Linux, infrastructure, and deployment skills
-- Exploring practical AI systems and workflows

 ## Links

 - Portfolio: https://ayberkuzun.dev